jupyter/security/docs/member-auditing.md

 ## Defining Inactivity

-A member is considered inactive if they have not performed any *public* [Github events](https://docs.github.com/en/rest/activity/events?apiVersion=2022-11-28#list-public-events-for-a-user) within the last [365] days.
+A member is considered inactive if they have not performed any *public* [GitHub events](https://docs.github.com/en/rest/activity/events?apiVersion=2022-11-28#list-public-events-for-a-user) within the last [365] days.
 Some examples of those public activities include:

 - Commits to public repositories
 - Pull requests to public repositoryies